kubeshop/testkube/docs/getting-started.md

 ## Defining tests

-After installing you will need to add Test Scripts to your cluster, scripts are created as Custom Resource in Kubernetes (access to Kubernetes cluster would be also needed)
+After installing you will need to add Tests to your cluster, scripts are created as Custom Resource in Kubernetes (access to Kubernetes cluster would be also needed)

 For now Testkube only supports  *Postman collections*, *basic CURL execition* and *Cypress* - but we plan to handle more testing tools soon,.